Best Gift Ideas for 13-Year-Old Girls

 Gift cards are ideal presents for any 13-year-old girl, especially from friends and extended relatives.
 Cards to favorite retail and online stores are always welcome and eliminate such issues as unknown sizes and color preferences, giving something she already has, or purchasing something that doesn't match her taste.

-Current popular stores among 7th and 8th grade girls include:
+Popular stores among 7th- and 8th-grade girls include: